tailor-platform/templates/scm_adv/readme.md

 flowchart LR
     UNDISPATCHED --> INTRANSIT --> DELIVERED
 ```
 When an order is created, its delivery status is set to UNDISPATCHED.
 When the order is shipped, we can change the status to INTRANSIT using the changeToINTRANSIT mutation.
 Similarly, when the order is delivered, we can change the status to DELIVERED using the changeToDELIVERED mutation.
 Each of these mutations is defined as a pipeline resolver, which means that multiple mutations are performed to update types based on the business logic.
 Therefore, when updating the delivery status, we must call these pipeline mutations instead of using the auto-generated mutations in Tailor DB, such as updateDelivery.

+## Usage

+To deploy this template, please refer to the instructions [here](https://www.tailor.tech/templates/advancedscm).

+To learn more about the files provided in this template, please refer to the [Tailor Platform documentation](https://docs.tailor.tech/).

 ## Sample mutations